brendt/stitcher.io/src/content/blog/2018-03-15-phpstorm-tips-for-power-users.md

 When pressing `alt + enter` (`Show Intention Actions`) on a string, you'll get multiple useful actions.
-Things like `replace quotes` to toggle between single- and double quotes, `split string` to.. split the string, and more.
+Things like `replace quotes` to toggle between single- and double quotes, `split string` to split the string, and more.

 <p>
     <img src="/resources/img/static/phpstorm-power-users/string-actions.gif"/>